Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC: Abstract

 \section{Abstract}

-Recently we have proved factorization of $j/\psi$ production in non-equilibrium QCD at RHIC and LHC at all order in coupling constant from color singlet $c{\bar c}$ pair.
-In this paper we consider (NRQCD) color octet mechanism of heavy quarkonium production in non-equilibrium QCD at RHIC and LHC and prove factorization at all order in coupling constant.
-This proof is necessary to study heavy quarkonium production from quark gluon plasma at RHIC and LHC in (NRQCD) color octet mechanism.
+Recently we have proved the NRQCD factorization in heavy quarkonium production at high energy colliders at all orders in coupling constant.
+In this paper we extend this to non-equilibrium QCD and prove the NRQCD factorization in heavy quarkonium production at all orders in coupling constant in non-equilibrium QCD.
+This proof is necessary to study heavy quarkonium production from quark gluon plasma at RHIC and LHC.

 \pagenumbering{arabic}